Ireland and the Human Rights Council

 During our membership, Ireland also led two national initiatives at the Council: the first on the promotion and protection of civil society space and the second on preventable morbidity and mortality of children under five.
 Advancing these initiatives was chief amongst Ireland’s priorities as a member of the Council.

 Ireland continues to engage in work at the Council as an observer State, including in relation to these two initiatives.

 Civil society space

-In 2013 and 2014, Ireland led the drafting and negotiations on two resolutions on civil society space.
+In 2013, 2014 and 2021, Ireland led the drafting and negotiations on three resolutions on civil society space.
 Civil society actors have come under increasing pressure in many parts of the world in recent years.
 In some countries, dialogue with civil society remains limited and the space for civil society engagement is narrow or shrinking.
 Restrictive legislation and repressive practices in some countries have led to stigmatisation, harassment, and even criminalisation of civil society actors.